-Either install a new, clean instance of DS, or delete the entries under the configured AM suffix (by default ou=am-config) of an existing instance.
+You should either install a new, clean instance of DS, or delete the entries under the configured AM suffix (by default ou=am-config) of an existing instance.

 Note that when adding a server to an existing deployment, you must not delete the configuration from DS, as it is shared by all servers in the deployment.
-See "To Add a Server to a Site".
+See Add a server to a site.

 4. Delete any cached files from the container.

 For example, on Tomcat, files are cached in a folder named after the deployment path, such as /path/to/tomcat/work/Catalina/localhost/deployment path.
 Use a command such as the following to delete these cached files:

-'''

-$ rm -rf /path/to/tomcat/work/Catalina/localhost/openam
+\$ rm -rf /path/to/tomcat/work/Catalina/localhost/openam

-'''